NOT CURRENTLY AVAILABLE

 Social work is a wonderful, and at times, challenging profession.
 From my experience I know that good support is essential to the success or failure of the work we do.

 My passion is to support people like you, who are giving their all to help others.
 I know the value of a safe, confidential space, for someone to be with you in the hardest moments – the very thing we are often providing for those we work with.
 Over the years I have supervised people in various roles from family violence, care and protection, through to community-based and specialised social work.
 My supervision supports people to provide the best service to those in need, whilst also developing themselves both personally and professionally, and maintaining overall wellbeing.

-Relationship is key in supervision, so it is important to find the right fit.
-I work from a relational and strengths-based approach, and provide a reflective space where you can unpack difficult cases, be challenged, explore team dynamics, critically reflect and learn from past successes and challenges, and be supported in your journey as you help others.
+Relationship is key in supervision, so it’s important to find the right fit.
+I work from a relational and strengths-based approach, and provide a reflective space where you can unpack difficult cases, gain clarity, be challenged, explore team dynamics, critically reflect and learn from past successes and challenges, and be supported in your journey as you help others.
 If this is the type of support you’re after, give me a call on 020 401 06304.

 Kia ora!
 I am a warm, approachable senior social worker who understands the pitfalls and dynamics of the social work field.
 My focus is on supervision being about you as the practitioner, creating balance in your life and self care.
 We can explore any issue that you would like to bring to supervision to unpack and reflect and develop your social work practice.
 I am a Maori supervisor and position myself strongly within a bicultural approach when working with you.
 Nga maanaaki.

 Supervision serves many purposes for you as a social worker, the agency that employs you, the people you work with, the communities you work in and for the social work profession.

 One important purpose is accountability.
 I am a supervisor who will make sure that you are operating safely as a social worker and that you are transparent about your work with your clients.